trungdq88/open-source-mac-os-apps/README.md

 - [CoreLocationCLI](https://github.com/fulldecent/corelocationcli) - Get the physical location of your device and prints it to standard output ![swift_icon]
 - [CornerCal](https://github.com/ekreutz/CornerCal) - Simple, clean calendar and clock app for macOS.  ![swift_icon]
 - [Crypter](https://github.com/HR/Crypter) - Crypter is an innovative, convenient and secure cross-platform crypto app that simplifies secure password generation and management by requiring you to only remember one bit, the MasterPass.  ![javascript_icon]
+- [DevUtils.app](https://github.com/DevUtilsApp/DevUtils-app) - Developer Utilities for macOS, helps you with your tiny daily tasks with just a single click! ![swift_icon]
 - [Duplicate Finder](https://github.com/powerwolf543/DuplicateFinder) - It's a useful tool that would help you to find all duplicate files which have the same names in the specific folder. ![swift_icon]
 - [ECheck](https://github.com/josejuanqm/ECheck) - Small tool to validate epub files for macOS.  ![swift_icon]
 - [Flying Carpet](https://github.com/spieglt/flyingcarpet) - cross-platform file transfer over ad-hoc wifi, like AirDrop but for Mac/Windows/Linux. ![go_icon]